Up Close and Personal

-Shine Hot Shots, Inc started it's online presence, HotShotInmates.com as a way to provide a platform for inmates and also as a way the public can get into the hearts and minds of an inmate before making a decision to correspond with them.
+HotShotInmates.com is a way to provide a platform for inmates and also as a way the public can get into the hearts and minds of an inmate with the goal of peace, love and friendship, which we all need.
 In prison there are good people and there are bad people, as there are anywhere else in the world.
 Your personal judgement of character should always be on and working.

 The Federal Law Enforcement And Security Arm Of The U.S. Postal Service released this statement regarding Prison Penpal Money Order Scams.
 "Singles in search of romance are increasingly turning to personal ads.
 But so are criminals looking for an easy mark.
 Prisoners' personal ads have proliferated in recent years, and some prisoners may be looking for genuine contact with life outside their prison walls.
 However, many ads placed by prisoners are part of a sophisticated...
 Read more.